atsdump/pythonlab/README.md

-# mycode (Project Title)
+# pythonlab (Project Title)

-One Paragraph of your project description goes here.
-Describe what you're trying to do.
-What is the purpose of putting up this repo?
+Test of all the python lab we ran during 12/10 - 12/15 - 2018 week.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.